hrichharms/AlbiPy/README.md

 ```
 Further examples may be found in the AlbiPy repository examples folder.

-**Note: The above code and AlbiPy in general can only capture market data that is received by the client while the thread is recording (between thread.start() and thread.stop())**
+**Note: The above code and AlbiPy in general can only capture market data that is received by the client while the thread is recording (between thread.start() and thread.stop()).**